rosey99/breviform/readme.md

     `>>> r = rBF(cmds=['tf_destroy'], tfargsmap={}, tfvars={}, tf_workdir=tf_workdir)`

-Terraform supports a large number of arguments when invoked from the command line, and breviform attempts to suuply defaults that are sensible when doing away woth the CLI.
+Terraform supports a large number of arguments when invoked from the command line, and breviform attempts to supply defaults that are sensible when doing away woth the CLI.

 Enjoy!